All DnD classes explained

 Weaknesses: The cycle of 'hit then hide' that Cunning Action creates can feel a little repetitive at times.
 It can also be challenging to set up Sneak Attacks consistently, as they rely on your Rogue and other allies being positioned correctly or creating some sort of disadvantage for the target.

-Rogues also suffer for being jacks of all trades, as it can also mean they're 'masters of none'.
+Rogues also suffer for being jacks of all trades, as it can mean they're 'masters of none'.
 Their damage output quickly falls behind more combat-dedicated classes, and characters with a bulked-out spell list can serve as equally good utility classes, if not better.

 Subclasses:

-• Assassin: The most murderous Rogue.
-You're all about attacking by stealth, using ambush and poison to dispatch your foes.
+• Assassin: The most murderous Rogue, you're all about attacking by stealth, using ambush and poison to dispatch your foes.

 • Thief: The 'classic' Rogue, gifted in all things burglary.
 You can climb any wall, spring any lock, and use any magic items carelessly left lying around.